Goginava/Weather-Station/README.md

 info@goginava-aviation.com
 Homepage: https://goginava-aviation.com/a320-app/

-TODO: remove bug which is leading to the effect that the weather is not displayed, anymore.
+UPDATE: Fixed bug which is leading to the effect that the weather is not displayed.